Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 - Beautiful color LCD panel lists activities, Favorite channels, and more

-- One button activities like “Watch a Movie” to automate routine tasks [turn on TV, Apple TV, home audio receiver, soundbar at push of a button]
+- One button activities like “Watch a Movie” to automate routine tasks [turn on TV, Apple TV, home audio receiver, soundbar at the push of a button]

 - Does NOT include the Harmony Hub, which means you can’t control smart home stuff